piazza-energy/curated-resource-list/README.md

 ## Data sets and APIs

+- [EIA](https://www.eia.gov/consumption/commercial/) the US Energy Information Administration has done a comprehensive survey of commercial buildings with their energy consumption
 - [ENERGYDATA.INFO](https://energydata.info/) is an open data platform providing access to datasets and data analytics that are relevant to the energy sector.
 - [Elexon](https://www.elexon.co.uk/) meters data harvesting and comparison, balancing and settlement code (bsc), **lots and lots of data!** They also have an API, check this out [link](https://www.elexon.co.uk/new-balancing-mechanism-reporting-service-bmrs/)
 - Data sets [for the US](https://catalog.data.gov/dataset?tags=energy-consumption#sec-tags) (commercial and residential hourly load profile linked here - [link](https://catalog.data.gov/dataset/commercial-and-residential-hourly-load-profiles-for-all-tmy3-locations-in-the-united-state))